Breaking News Madison

 By: Deb Hoffmann

-Hoffmann, 56, has enjoyed a personal brand as the "Pooh Lady" for over 30years.
-The role has garnered media interviews from around the globe, and never-ending inquiries from Pooh-fans seeking or donating memorabilia linked to Pooh and his friends from the classic A. A. Milne stories.
+Hoffmann, 56, has enjoyed a personal brand as the "Pooh Lady" for over thirty years.
+The role has garnered media interviews from around the globe, and never-ending inquiries from people seeking or donating collectibles associated with Pooh and his gang from the classic A. A. Milne stories.

 "Not a day goes by that something Pooh-related doesn't occur," Deb Hoffmann said.
-"Sometimes it's a message from a Madison mom asking for help replacing their kid’s lost Pooh stuffie.
-Other times it's someone with Pooh figurines who wants to find them a new home where they'll be valued, rather than sold at a thrift store for a fraction of their emotional value."
+"Sometimes it's an e-mail from a Madison mom asking for help replacing their kid’s lost Pooh stuffie.
+Other times it's someone with Pooh plush who wants to find them a new home where they'll be valued, rather than sold at a thrift store for $1.00."

-"Many Madison Pooh fans needing to downsize their collection reach out to me asking if I'd be willing to take the items," she said.
+"Many Madison collectors needing to reduce their collection reach out to me asking if I'd be willing to take the items," she said.
 "I 'take care' of their memories as much as the items themselves."

 https://youtu.be/0wGbYiM-9n0

-The collection grew to a point where Gary Hoffmann created a phone app to aid Deb in her shopping.
-She enters a few descript words and sees photos from her collection database thus preventing purchasing duplicates.
+The collection has grown to a point where Gary Hoffmann created a phone app to aid Deb in her shopping.
+She enters a few keywords and sees photos from her collection database thus preventing purchasing duplicates.

 "Prior to 12,000, I usually knew if I had an item," Deb Hoffmann said.
-"Now I need assistance from the app.
-After all, the collection does span two houses."
+"Now I need confirmation from the app.
+After all, the collection does span multiple houses."

 All-things-Pooh is a way of life for the Hoffmanns.
 In 2016, they traveled to England to tour the house of "Winnie the Pooh" author Milne, participate in a Poohsticks competition and visit the offices of Guinness World Records.
 In 2019, they were featured on the TV show Collector's Call, hosted by actress Lisa Whelchel ("Facts of Life").